h-larsson/IMAM_TDDMRG/README.md

 ## ATTENTION - Change in input variable names
-Some older versions of TDDMRG-CM have a different naming for several input variables.
+Some older versions of TDDMRG_CM have a different naming for several input variables.
 These changed input parameters are

 1. `inp_coordinates` --> `atoms`
 2. `inp_basis` --> `basis`
 3. `inp_symmetry` --> `group`
 4. `inp_ecp` --> `ecp`

 where the keywords on the right of the arrows are the current ones.
-If you find an input script for TDDMRG-CM in which the keywords on the left of the arrows appear, and want to run it using the current version of TDDMRG-CM, then change them to their new names.
+If you find an input script for TDDMRG_CM in which the keywords on the left of the arrows appear, and want to run it using the current version of TDDMRG_CM, then change them to their new names.

 ## Ground state DMRG

 This task computes the ground state energy using DMRG algorithm and optionally saves the final ground state MPS.
-The Python script below shows an example of a simple ground state calculation of the water molecule using TDDMRG-CM
+The Python script below shows an example of a simple ground state calculation of the water molecule using TDDMRG_CM
 ```python

 complex_MPS_type = 'hybrid'